HenGPlayZ/hengplayz/README.md

 - 👋 Hi, I’m @HenGPlayZ
-- 👀 I’m interested in Codeing
+- 👀 I’m interested in Coding
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on LemonFlamingo INC
 - 📫 How to reach me mama867666@gmail.com